simon778/Pong-game-JavaScript/README.md

 # Pong-game-JavaScript
-press the arrow down to move the paddle down, press the arrow up to move the paddle up
+press the key down to move the paddle down, press the key up to move the paddle up